topel/fairseq_severin/examples/wavlm/README.md

 A **.ckpt** carrying the same name as your fairseq checkpoint should be created.

-Then, to use extract representations, use the following PyTorch script :
+Then, to extract representations, use the following PyTorch script :

  ```python
 import torch